philipempl/ResearchyPi/readme.md

 ```
 ## Contributing

 Have a look through existing [Issues](https://github.com/philipempl/researchypi/issues) and [Pull Requests](https://github.com/philipempl/researchypi//pulls) that you could help with.
-If you'd like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/philipempl/researchypi/issues) using one of the default templates.
+If you would like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/philipempl/researchypi/issues) using one of the default templates.

 ## Authors